 Bullying is a rapidly increasing issue in our society and crosses all age groups and segments of the community.
 Students who experience bullying have increased rates of substance abuse, thoughts of suicide, depression, anxiety, and lower educational outcomes.

-Dare2Lead partners with high schools to empower students and educators to act as leaders and interrupt bullying behaviors effectively.
+The traditional Dare2Lead program empowers students and educators to act as leaders and interrupt bullying behaviors effectively.
 It is an evidence-based program that creates young leaders who are uniquely equipped to foster a more inclusive social climate.

 Cleveland Leadership Center adheres to the CLEan Committed practices to minimize the spread of COVID-19.
 Learn more >